italopguimaraes/Machine-Learning-Engineer-Nanodegree/Project 2 - Creating Customer Segments/README.md

 If you do not have Python installed yet, it is highly recommended that you install the [Anaconda](http://continuum.io/downloads) distribution of Python, which already has the above packages and more included.
 Make sure that you select the Python 2.7 installer and not the Python 3.x installer.

-### Code

-Template code is provided in the `customer_segments.ipynb` notebook file.
-You will also be required to use the included `visuals.py` Python file and the `customers.csv` dataset file to complete your work.
-While some code has already been implemented to get you started, you will need to implement additional functionality when requested to successfully complete the project.
-Note that the code included in `visuals.py` is meant to be used out-of-the-box and not intended for students to manipulate.
-If you are interested in how the visualizations are created in the notebook, please feel free to explore this Python file.

 ### Run

 In a terminal or command window, navigate to the top-level project directory `Project 2 - Creating Customer Segments/` (that contains this README) and run one of the following commands: